-The assessment of cumulative environmental effects should be consistent with the principles described in CEAA's March 2018 Interim Technical Guidance, Assessing Cumulative Environmental Effects under the Canadian Environmental Assessment Act,
+The assessment of cumulative environmental effects should be consistent with the principles described in Impact Assessment Agency's March 2015 Technical Guidance, Assessing Cumulative Environmental Effects under the Canadian Environmental Assessment Act, 2012.

-2012.
 It should include a consideration of environmental effects that are likely to result from the proposed project in combination with other projects or activities that have been or will be carried out.
-These include, but are not limited to: proposed oil and gas activities under EA review (listed on the C-NLOPB Public registry at www.cnlopb.ca); other CSEM activities; fishing activities, including Indigenous fisheries; other oil and gas activities; and marine transportation.
-The C-NLOPB website lists all current and active offshore petroleum activity within the Canada-NL offshore area.
+These include, but are not limited to: proposed oil and gas activities under EA review (listed on the C-NLOPB Public registry at www.cnlopb.ca); other geophysical activities; fishing activities, including Aboriginal fisheries; and marine transportation.
+The C-NLOPB website lists all current and active offshore petroleum activity within the C-NL Offshore Area.

-6 Projected Timelines for the Environmental Assessment Process
+6. Projected Timelines for the Environmental Assessment Process